-In order to ensure that the government system has an adequate structure, the Company has Policies that regulate the key functions (Risk Management, Compliance, Internal Audit and Actuarial) and ensure that these functions follow the requirements defined by the Supervisor and they are faithful to the lines of government established by the Company and the Group.
-The Board of Directors approved the latest revision of the Internal Audit, for the year 2021, Policy in its meeting of March 17, 2021, Risk Management Policy in its meeting of June 29, 2021, and the Actuarial and Compliance Policy in its meeting of December 17, 2021.
+In order to ensure that the government system has an adequate structure, the Company has Policies that regulate the Key Functions (Risk Management, Compliance, Internal Audit and Actuarial) and ensure that these functions follow the requirements defined by the Supervisor and they are faithful to the lines of government established by the Company and the Group.
+The Board of Directors of the Company approved the latest revision of the Internal Audit, Compliance and Actuarial Function Policies at its meeting held on 28th September 2022 and the Risk Management Policy at its meeting held on 16th December 2022.
 These policies are reviewed annually.

 These policies establish the operational independence of these Key Functions and their direct line of reporting to the governing body, which gives them the necessary authority in the exercise of their functions.
 The governing body is informed, at least annually, by the areas of the Company responsible for carrying them out.
-The information and advice to the Board of Directors on the part of the key functions is expanded in the sections related to each of them.
+The information and advice to the Board of Directors on the part of the Key Functions is expanded in the sections related to each of them.